-- 72. On October 28, 2014, Ms. Chan provided an interim investigation report to the Law Society with respect to the Rule 4-43 Investigation (the "Interim Audit Report"). - 73. []. - 74.
-The findings made by Ms. Chan in her Interim Audit Report were affected by her limited access to the electronic records of S&K as relevant information had been excluded from Ms. Chan's review. - 75.
-Ms. Chan was later given access to the excluded information.
-On November 27, 2017, Ms. Chan provided a final investigation report to the Law Society with respect to the Rule 4-43 Investigation (the "Final Audit Report"). - 76. []. - 77.
+- 72. On October 28, 2014, Ms. Chan provided an interim investigation report to the Law Society with respect to the Rule 4-43 Investigation (the "Interim Audit Report"). - 73. [\\]. - 74.
+The findings made by Ms. Chan in her Interim Audit Report were affected by her limited access to the electronic records of S&K as all relevant information had not been discovered in a forensic search conducted based upon parameters that had been agreed to between the Law Society and counsel for S&K. - 75.
+Ms. Chan subsequently asked that the search parameters be broadened.
+As a result, further documentation was obtained.
+On November 27, 2017, Ms. Chan provided a final investigation report to the Law Society with respect to the Rule 4-43 Investigation (the "Final Audit Report"). - 76. [\\]. - 77.
 The Interim and Final Audit Reports set out the details of the Initial and Further Misappropriations.
 The "Ref No." column in the Schedules to the Citation refer to the corresponding Schedules attached to the Interim and Final Audit Reports.